thewtex/thesis/strain_estimation/strain_estimation.rst

   elements and acquiring the appropriate signal channel count [Wygant2008,Martinez-Graullera2010]_.
 In terms of motion tracking, computational challenges exist in terms of data storage and processing.
-Also, frames rates are slower with volumetric imaging, which in some cases can allows to much motion to take place in-between image sets.
+Also, frames rates are slower with volumetric imaging, which in some cases can allow too much motion to take place in-between image sets.
 However, progress in 3D strain imaging is taking place [Byram2010,Po2010,Lopata2007,Rao2008,Fisher2010]_.
   Currently, the primary benefit of 3D imaging systems is not to obtain all components of the strain tensor, but to prevent tissue from moving outside of the imaging